z4f1r0v/zafirov.me/content/post/iagainsti.md

 menu = "main"
 +++

-_I share with you some thoughts on a part of my life that I hold very dear to me and has kept me going through my toughest times._
+_I share with you some thoughts on a part of my life that I hold very dear to me and has kept me going through my toughest of times._

 I have enjoyed physical activity from a very early age.
 Since I was blessed with being a child of the pre-computer era I spent my free time outside on the street, playing with my peers.
 I clearly remember the endless summer days when I was chasing a football with my legs covered in black and blue spots from all the falls they had to bear.
 While competing against other players I came to know what it means to win and lose.
 I also realized that it takes dedication to pursue your goals.
 It was simple — some people trained more than others.
 I learned to pay respect to hard work and appreciate that type of mentality.
 I’m talking about that awesome moment when you defeat a worthy opponent who is giving it everything they got.
 Or when you lose to someone who was better but beat you fair and square.
 I find the latter case even gratifying since it shows you your weaknesses and gives you something to work on.